 - both men and women can be abused or abusers.

-Domestic abuse can be emotional, physical, sexual, financial or psychological, such as:
+Domestic abuse can be emotional, physical, sexual, economic, coercive or psychological, such as:

 - rape (including in a relationship)

 - controlling someone's finances by withholding money or stopping someone earning

 - controlling behaviour, like telling someone where they can go and what they can wear

 - reading emails, text messages or letters

 - threatening to kill someone or harm them

 - threatening to another family member or pet.

 If the children have witnessed Dad hitting Mum, that's going to prey on their mind.
 There’s always a risk of physical harm if things escalate.

 But emotionally those impacts are going to be long term and can affect their own relationships in the future.